camilo1704/Weakly-supervised-image-segmentation/README.md

 ```
 with ```dataset_root_path``` the processed dataset path.

-To extract the masks from the classifier: ç
+To extract the masks from the classifier:

 ```
 python ./mask_extractor/generate_mask.py --dataset_path --segmentation_dataset_path --model_weights